How to Start an LLC in Michigan (2024 Guide)

 2. Is the name available in Michigan?

-To check whether your desired name is already taken by another business entity in Michigan, you can search for a business entity on the Michigan Department of Licensing and Regulatory Affairs (LARA) website.
+To check whether your desired name is available in Michigan, do a name search on the Michigan Department of Licensing and Regulatory Affairs (LARA) website.
+Simply type the name you are considering and if nothing pops up that means it’s available.

 If you’re not going to start your LLC right away, it might be a good idea to consider reserving your name.
-You can do this for up to six months.
+You can do this for up to six months with a $25 processing fee.

 3. Is the URL available?

 We recommend that you check to see if your business name is available as a web domain.
-Even if you don't plan to create a business website right away, this is an extremely important step as it will prevent others from acquiring it – potentially saving you both time and money in the long term.
+Even if you don’t plan to create a business website right away, this is an extremely important step as it will prevent others from acquiring it.

 Once you have verified your name is available, you may now select a professional service to complete the LLC formation process for you.